Anna Williamson

 Anna Williamson (born 23 July 1981) is an English television presenter and dating agent.
-She is known as the former co-presenter of children's programmes Rescue Robots Toonattik and Action Stations! on CITV.
+She is the former co-presenter of children's programmes Rescue Robots Toonattik and Action Stations! on CITV.
 In 2019, Williamson began appearing as a dating agent on the E4 reality dating series Celebs Go Dating.

 Williamson has also worked as an entertainment reporter and showbiz presenter on the ITV Breakfast programme Daybreak in 2011, as well as appearing on Big Brother's Bit on the Side as a reporter.

 Career

 Singing

-Williamson first came to fame as a singer in the girl band Girl Force created by Steve Deakin-Davies, composer and producer for a Polygram project called "Girl Force" released in 1997 by Polygram Record Operations Ltd (no 536 291–4) which taught listeners how to sing and write music.
+Williamson was a singer in the girl band Girl Force created by Steve Deakin-Davies, composer and producer for a Polygram project called "Girl Force" released in 1997 by Polygram Record Operations Ltd (no 536 291–4) which taught listeners how to sing and write music.
 It was created on the back of the success of the Spice Girls.
 Blush also released a single called "Feel my vibe" written and produced by Ricky Wilde, brother of Kim Wilde.
 The single was created by The Ambition Company and released on Solo records.

 Television

 Before joining GMTV in February 2005, Williamson presented Milkshake! on Channel 5 and a number of shows for the Disney Channel.
 In 2003, she presented a one-off CITV gameshow series called Rescue Robots and she guest-presented on CITV towards the end of the summer holidays of the same year.
 A year later in the autumn of 2004, she presented a CITV game show called Scary Sleepover.

 On 6 March 2010, it was announced GMTV children's presenters Jamie Rickers and Williamson would be made redundant following ITV plc taking full control of GMTV, their last broadcast aired on 9 May 2010.
 Williamson and Rickers have since occasionally presented Nickelodeon strands.

 From May 2011, she was an occasional entertainment reporter and TV Matters presenter for ITV Breakfast programme Daybreak.

 In 2013, she appeared on This Morning as an agony aunt, and from 2013 to 2015, she appeared on Big Brother's Bit on the Side as a panellist and guest reporter.

-In 2014, Williamson participated in the second series of the ITV celebrity diving show Splash!, making her first appearance in Heat 2, she made it through to the Semi-final but no further, exiting the show on 8 February 2014.
+In 2014, Williamson participated in the second series of the ITV celebrity diving show Splash!, making her first appearance in Heat 2, she made it through to the semi-final but no further, exiting the show on 8 February 2014.

 Note* Scores are out of a possible 30 points in total.

 In 2019, Williamson appeared in the sixth series of E4 reality dating series Celebs Go Dating, as a dating expert.